A Horse’s Natural Diet and Modern Feeding

 • stable vices such as crib biting and wind sucking.

-Prevention is definitely the best option in this situation rather than treatment and these conditions can all be managed if not eradicated completely by feeding our Ultra Low GI Horse Feed alongside a correct feeding regime and adequate forage.
-Why take that risk in the first place even if your horse is not showing any clinical or behavioural signs at the moment.
+Prevention is definitely better than treatment and these conditions can all be managed and even eradicated completely by feeding our Ultra Low GI Horse Feed alongside a correct feeding regime and adequate forage.

 2. LAMINITIS, CUSHINGS AND EQUINE METABOLIC SYNDROME (EMS)